Self-Prompting Large Language Models for Zero-Shot Open-Domain QA: Introduction

 (ii) We propose a clustering-based retrieving method to effectively utilize the built pseudo QA dataset to select both semantically similar and diverse examples for each test sample.

 (iii) We conduct extensive experiments to show the effectiveness of Self-Prompting on three ODQA tasks.
-It outperforms previous SOTA for zero-shot ODQA, and is competitive with some fine-tuned Retriever-Reader models and few-shot prompting methods.
+It achieves new SOTA for zero-shot ODQA, and is comparable with some fine-tuned Retriever-Reader models and few-shot prompting methods.